This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 American Goldfinch Conservation and Threats

-American Goldfinches in Ohio face mounting challenges, from habitat loss to climate change impacts.
+American Goldfinches face serious hurdles in Ohio, from habitat loss and fragmented landscapes to the impacts of climate change and pesticide use.

-You’ll help these beloved birds thrive by planting native wildflowers, keeping cats indoors, and supporting Ohio bird conservation efforts.
+But you can help these cheerful yellow birds thrive by planting native wildflowers to support Ohio bird habitats, keeping cats indoors, and backing bird conservation efforts in Ohio.

 Yellow-Throated Vireos in Ohio